verekia/blitz-app-steps/README.md

 - It is more flexible, since you can directly adapt commands to your project's needs.
 - It is more future-proof.
 If libraries have breaking changes, the steps might still work fine.

-🍪 Bonus: One virtual cookie for you if you can repeat the name of this repository 5 times fast.
+🍪 **Bonus**: One virtual cookie for you if you can repeat the name of this repository 5 times fast.

 ## What are we building?